 Even Evil Has Standards: Even before his Character Development kicks in and Charlie truly grows to care for Anne-Marie, he is utterly indignant when she compares his treatment of her to Carface.
 Furthermore, many of Carface and Charlie's employees and customers at their casino remark that Charlie treats them better than Carface does.

 Family-Friendly Firearms: Another bout of Executive Meddling turned Carface's Tommy Gun into "a RAAAAAAAY gun!"
 Apparently they thought the real gun was too scary.
 The official story is this: Midway through production there was an incident where a man attacked a school in LA with an automatic weapon.
-Many children died and the studio did not want to recall the episode, so the tommy gun was changed to something out of fantasy.
+Many children died and the studio did not want to recall the episode, so the tommy gun was changed to something out of fantasy. ( Could also be connected to the Reality Subtext of the death of Judith Barsi, who played Anne-Marie).

 Four Legs Good, Two Legs Better: Two-legged Charlie, a German Shepherd/Collie mix, contrasts with Itchy Itchiford, who walks on all fours because of his Dachshund anatomy.